 At some stage, almost any photographer will be bitten by the macro bug.
 Something about seeing things close up in ultra-high definition attracts almost everyone to flirt with the world of macro photography at some point on their photographic path.
 But a macro lens can be expensive and many of us are not sure about spending a lot of money on a lens that we may not end up using that much.
-Luckily, there are a few readily available alternatives to buying an expensive lens that will let you dip your toes in the world of macro without jumping in the pool.
+Luckily, there are a few readily available alternatives to buying an expensive lens that will let you dip your toes in the world of the macro without jumping into the pool.

 Female Ommatius Robber Fly by Thomas Shahan, on Flickr taken with a combination of the options below.

 Extension Tubes – These empty tubes are placed between you camera and an existing lens (I use my 50mm, but they work on others).
 Basically, the further away from the sensor that the lens is, then the greater the magnification of the image will be.
 The cheaper ones have no electronic contact points meaning that you will have to control the focus and aperture manually.
 More expensive ones allow this automatically.
 You can pick up a set of Kenko extension tubes (new) on ebay from around $30.